-- 1. Evidence of successful academic achievement in the completion of a baccalaureate degree from an accredited institution of higher education with an appropriate major.
-Appropriate undergraduate majors include, but are not limited to, management science, business administration, electrical engineering, systems engineering, mathematics, computer science, physics, or psychology.
-A minimum undergraduate GPA of 3.0 will normally be required.
-The applicant must provide official transcripts from all undergraduate and graduate colleges and universities he/she has attended.
-For students whose undergraduate transcripts are from institutions outside the U.S.: Transcripts/marksheets must be sent to the World Education Service (www.wes.org) for a course-by-course evaluation.
-An appropriate background in management science, systems analysis and design, computer science, or a related discipline, or other equivalent training is required.
-On the basis of admissions credentials, students may be required to complete a few foundation courses. - 2.
-Two letters of recommendation from professors or supervisors who can address the candidate's ability and motivation for enrolling in the program. - 3.
+1. Evidence of successful academic achievement in the completion of a baccalaureate degree from an accredited institution of higher education

+- Two letters of recommendation from professors or supervisors who can address the candidate's ability and motivation for enrolling in the program. - 3.
 Acceptable score in the Graduate Management Admission Test (GMAT), Graduate Record Examination (GRE) General Test, or Miller Analogies Test (MAT).
 The MAT can be taken at the La Salle University Counseling Center.
 Call 215.951.1355 for information about the fee and appointment schedule.
 Original test results are required; photocopies will not be accepted. - 4.
 A resume addressing one's educational and professional background. - 5.
 The Application for Admission, accompanied by the stipulated application fee payable to La Salle University.
 The fee is waived if the online application is used.
-See the program Web site. - 6.
-Interview with member(s) of the admission committee.
+See the program Web site. - Interview with member(s) of the admission committee.
 These are typically telephone interviews.